socomsystems/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 The **Encryption** checkbox is visible only when the Encryption app is enabled.

-**Enable Sharing** allows the Nextcloud admin to enable or disable sharing on individual mountpoints.
+**Enable Sharing** allows the cyfrSpaces admin to enable or disable sharing on individual mountpoints.
 When sharing is disabled the shares are retained internally, so that you can re-enable sharing and the previous shares become available again.
 Sharing is disabled by default.